 This waste is related to the time and materials spent doing something of poor quality and later fixing it or trashing it.
 Lean practitioners also count the inspection cost as part of this waste (although you shouldn't reduce inspection unless you've created perfect quality through mistake-proofing techniques).
 Here are some examples:

-- Administering incorrect doses to patients
+- Administering incorrect medication or doses to patients

 - Software bugs

 - Incorrect data entry

 The waste of transportation involves moving inventory, people, tools, or other items more often or further than is necessary.
 Excessive movement can lead to product damage, unnecessary work, and exhaustion.
 Examples of transportation waste include: